i

 Auto-tag engineAI alt-text

-The system generates a work order and assigns tasks to Community of Practice members with STEM training: equation alt text, table markup, complex figure descriptions, and reading order review.
+The system generates a work order and assigns tasks to trained STEM specialists: equation alt text, table markup, complex figure descriptions, and reading-order review.

-A Community of Practice member with STEM training writes a plain-language description of every equation.
+A trained STEM specialist writes a plain-language description of every equation.
 This is what a screen reader will announce.
 MathML is attached for braille display rendering.

 Human-writtenMathML

 Full PDF/UA compliance check.
-Screen reader spot-test by an experienced member.
+Screen-reader spot-test by an experienced specialist.
 Cross-validation for university deliverables.

 veraPDFNVDAPAC

 The remediated document is delivered via the portal, email, or WhatsApp.
 A compliance certificate is attached for university deliverables.
-EPUB and tactile diagram formats are available on request for STEM content.
+EPUB and tactile diagram formats are available on request.

 DownloadEmailWhatsAppEPUBTactile

 Mathematical meaning is too easy to misrepresent with automation alone.
-The plain-language description is always written by a Community of Practice member with STEM training.
+The plain-language description is always written by a trained STEM specialist.

-Written by a Community of Practice member with STEM training.
+Written by a trained STEM specialist.
 Describes what the equation says in natural language.
 This is what screen readers announce.

 Example: "The quadratic formula: x equals negative b plus or minus the square root of b squared minus 4ac, all divided by 2a."